Logo VHM ABC

 Length: 1.5 to 2.2 meters

-The body is brown colored and covered with a dark brown circle pattern, with 5 dark brown stripes on the head.
-The body is covered with a pearly layer that creates a rainbow glow.
-This glow can be compared to the shine of gasoline that floats on water, it is best to see after the moulting.
-Hence the name "rainbow boa".
+The body is brown and covered with a dark brown circular pattern, with five dark brown stripes on the head.
+The body is covered with a pearlescent layer that creates a rainbow glow.
+This glow is comparable to the sheen of gasoline floating on water and is most visible after molting.
+Hence the name "rainbow boa."

 Care